TheArkian/AlspheDocs/README.md

 - Coin Flip Command - To quickly flip a coin

+- Color Command - Find out Hex Codes, RGB, and names of a color

 - Config Command - Edit your server

 - Reddit Commands (cute, fact, meme, joke) - Displays reddit posts based on the command you choose